 Implement monitoring of AI systems across risk categories

-Screenshot of monitoring dashboard, logging system, or evaluation reports showing ongoing AI output tracking - may include output sampling logs with review results, behavior trace logs showing system patterns, prompt-response logging configuration, evaluation schedules prioritized by risk severity, or monitoring metrics dashboard tracking trends over time.
+Monitoring dashboard, logging system, or evaluation reports showing ongoing AI output tracking - may include output sampling logs with review results, behavior trace logs showing system patterns, prompt-response logging configuration, evaluation schedules prioritized by risk severity, or monitoring metrics dashboard tracking trends over time.

 Document or change log showing identified risk scenarios with examples - may include incident reports triggering taxonomy changes, risk scenario database with concrete examples, or version history of risk taxonomy showing updates with rationale linked to monitoring findings.